Renting a Scooter or Motorcycle in Greece — License Requirements

 - A — unrestricted

-Bottom line for rentals: 125cc requires A1/A2/A. Above 125cc requires A2/A. A car licence B is never sufficient for two-wheelers in Greece.①
+Bottom line for rentals: 125cc requires A1/A2/A. Above 125cc requires A2/A. A car license B is never sufficient for two-wheelers in Greece.①

 -